morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/2-communicate-between-morphism-and-ethereum.md

 ### Verify the withdraw tree

-A withdrawal request on Layer2 will eventually emit an event. s
-Our official bridge frontend and SDK provide a service that uses a Tree Prover to construct the corresponding Merkel proof.
+A withdrawal request on Layer 2 will culminate in the emission of an event.
+Our official bridge frontend and SDK provide a service that uses a Tree Prover to construct the appropriate Merkel proof.

-Bridgers need this proof to use ```proveWithdrawTransaction``` in the ```MorphismPortal``` contract to prove their withdrawal request.
-Once successful, the withdrawal request will be marked as proven and will wait for finalization.
+Bridgers require this proof to invoke ```proveWithdrawTransaction``` within the ```MorphismPortal``` contract to substantiate their withdrawal request.
+Once validated, the withdrawal request will be marked as proven and await finalization.

 ### Challenge Period

-Additionally, because of the Optimistic zkEVM design, every transactions(including withdraw transactions) on Layer 2 will need to be submitted to Layer 1 and go through the challenge period to be finalized.
+Additionally, because of the Optimistic zkEVM design, every transaction (including withdrawals) on Layer 2 must be submitted to Layer 1 and face a challenge period before finalization.

-This is done to ensure that the Layer 2 state, including the withdrawal transactions, is validated.
-Additionally, the withdraw tree root, which is used to verify the withdraw request, is also submitted by sequencers once the challenge period, batches, and states have been finalized.
+This process is vital to validate the Layer 2 state, including withdrawal transactions.
+The withdraw tree root, integral for withdrawal request verification, is also submitted by sequencers once the challenge period, batches, and states have been finalized.

-If the withdrawal is proven and finalized, bridgers can then use the "MorphismPortal" to process the withdrawal on Layer 1.
+If the withdrawal is proven and finalized, bridgers may then employ the "MorphismPortal" to process the withdrawal on Layer 1.